3ofcoins/chef-browser/README.md

 ```

 You can define as many saved searches as you like.
 Your saved searches will appear as a dropdown list next to the search box.
 Right now this option works only for nodes.

+Chef-browser mimics knife's fuzzy searches, so entering "foo*" in the search box will result in performing a search for "tags:*foo* OR roles:*foo* OR fqdn:*foo* OR addresses:*foo*".

+In order to save on bandwidth and memory, partial searches are enabled for users of Chef 11.0.
+If you use Chef 10.x, disable the `use_partial_search` option in your settings.rb file.

 ## Accessible data